 The “Way Out” Is Difficult, But Not Impossible For Addicts

-The aspects that make recovery from addiction so challenging, especially early on, is the incredible discipline, drive, and perseverance necessary in virtually every moment of every day.
+The aspects that make recovery from addiction so challenging, especially early on, are incredible discipline, drive, and the perseverance necessary in virtually every moment of every day.
 One must fight against their biology and reprogrammed neurophysiology, and change takes time.
 Given the powerful physiological effects of addiction, the base of the pyramid becomes unstable, with an external stimulus demanding the energy and resources that would normally help cater to the upper tiers of the pyramid, and therefore a person’s wellness.
 Without a stable place of balance and homeostasis, the pyramid—the life of the individual—begins to crumble.
 This can be difficult for friends and loved ones to witness, but it is exactly why support is so important.
-Without a guiding light affirming that a person can get better, it becomes increasingly difficult to take responsibility for one’s life and start from the proverbial ground-up.
+Without a guiding light affirming that a person can get better, it becomes increasingly difficult to take responsibility for one’s life and start from the proverbial ground up.
 Whether this light takes the form of a loving family member, a close friend, or even a powerful inner conscience, believing in oneself and humbly accepting one’s position is an important first step in developing the discipline necessary to reset one’s physiology to the healthy baseline required to achieve a sense of individual freedom—and reach a true expression of individuality.

-If you or a loved one suffers from substance abuse, please reach out to our clinical team to setup a free consultation today at EvolveIndy.com
+If you, or a loved one, suffers from substance abuse, please reach out to our clinical team to set up a free consultation today at EvolveIndy.com